opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 supports parsing JSON and CSV.

-For example, when one large object includes a serialized JSON string, you can use the `parse_json` processor to extract the fields from the JSON into your event.
+For example, when one large object includes a serialized JSON string, you can use the `parse_json` processor to extract the fields from the JSON string into your event.

 Data Prepper can now import CSV or TSV formatted files from Amazon Simple Storage Service (Amazon S3) sources.
 This is useful for systems like Amazon CloudFront, which write their access logs as TSV files.
 Now you can parse these logs using Data Prepper.